Marvel Legacy: Publication history

-The series also sees the return of the original Wolverine after his initial death, with three Marvel Legacy titles: Captain America, The Amazing Spider-Man and The Mighty Thor, each with a Marvel Cinematic Universe-style post credits scenes; he also shows up alongside Captain Marvel and Star-Lord as one of the holders of the Infinity Gems in a crossover event.
-In addition, the original Jean Grey returns in her own limited series titled Phoenix Resurrection: The Return of Jean Grey in December followed by X-Men Red, which sees Jean Grey establish her own team of X-Men that consists of the new Wolverine, Nightcrawler, Namor the Sub-Mariner, Gabby (the new Wolverine's clone), Trinary (a new character), and Gentle (a mutant from Wakanda), and later by the Cajun mutant Gambit.
+The series also sees the return of the original Wolverine after his initial death, with three Marvel Legacy titles: Captain America, The Amazing Spider-Man and The Mighty Thor, each with a Marvel Cinematic Universe-style post-credit scene; he also shows up alongside Captain Marvel and Star-Lord as one of the holders of the Infinity Gems in a crossover event.
+In addition, the original Jean Grey returns in her own limited series titled Phoenix Resurrection: The Return of Jean Grey in December.
+This was followed by X-Men Red, which sees Jean establish her own team of X-Men that consists of the new Wolverine, Nightcrawler, Namor the Sub-Mariner, Gabby Kinney (the new Wolverine's clone), Trinary (a new character), and Gentle (a mutant from Wakanda), and later by the Cajun mutant Gambit.
 Marvel Legacy #1 also brings Franklin and Valeria Richards back to the Marvel Universe.
 Marvel Two-in-One (a series featuring the Thing teaming up with other superheroes) was revived with Thing's best friend Human Torch being the guest in the storyline "Fate of the Four", which focuses on both heroes trying to solve the mystery of Reed and Sue's disappearances, hinting at a possible Fantastic Four reunion.

 Following the release of Marvel Legacy #1, many Marvel comic series reverted to their classic cumulative numbering system.
 For their relaunching series, Marvel created a new and consistent cover design that aimed to recapture their work from the 1980s and 1990s.
 Marvel released limited quantities of lenticular covers for their Marvel Legacy titles that pay homage to older covers.
 They also reintroduced elements such as the Marvel Value Stamp—a collectable clip-and-save program—and the self-published fanzine FOOM.
 Marvel included three-page primer stories in select Legacy titles to provide background information on their characters for new readers.
 Written by Robbie Thompson and illustrated by Mark Bagley, the primer stories covered classic moments from Marvel's comics.